0898 Beautiful South: Release

 Four singles were released from the album, two of them prior to its release.
-"Old Red Eyes Is Back" was released in February 1992 and reached number 22 on the UK Singles Chart, becoming their worst charting lead single so far.
-It reached number 51 in the German Media Control Charts.
-"We are Each Other" was released a month later, still prior to the release of the album, and was a lesser success in the UK, only reaching number 30.
+"Old Red Eyes Is Back" was released in December 1991 and reached number 22 on the UK Singles Chart.
+It reached number 51 on the German Media Control singles chart.
+"We are Each Other" was released on 2 March 1992, still prior to the release of the album, and was a lesser success in the UK, only reaching number 30.
 However, it provided the band with their biggest hit in the United States, where it peaked at number 10 on the Billboard Modern Rock Tracks chart.
-The single charted at number 81 in the German Media Control Charts.
-"Bell Bottomed Tear" was released as the third single in June 1992, reaching number 16 in the UK Singles Chart, becoming the highest-charting single from the album.
+The single charted at number 81 on the German chart.
+"Bell Bottomed Tear" was released as the third single in June 1992, reaching number 16 on the UK Singles Chart, becoming the highest-charting single from the album.
 "36D" was released as the final single in September 1992, reaching number 46 in the UK.
 In an interview at the time of the album's release, Sean Welch only imagined three singles would have been released, saying "three should be enough, I think, for anybody to release off an album."

 The album was not a success in the United States, although it gave the band a larger following there than before.
 Billboard magazine reported in July 1992 that "although it has not yet dented the Heatseekers chart," the album "was experiencing a sales burst" in the United States.
 They said it was due to the band's "well-attended" concerts in Los Angeles and New York City and their appearance on The Dennis Miller Show.
 In France, a limited edition contained two bonus tracks, "His Time Ran Out" and "Danielle Steele (The Enemy Within)".
 A limited edition box set version released in the UK included CD and cassette copies of the album alongside the band's VHS music video compilation The Pumpkin.